FultonGreiner/Embedded-Systems-Final-Project/README.md

 ## What I Learned
 - What specifications to look for in a development board before buying
-- To review a board's datasheet and the resources avaiable for it BEFORE purchasing
 - How to write a GNU linker script
 - How the IVT works and triggers the respective interrupt handlers
 - The basic code required for startup on an ARM MCU